smbct/smbct.github.io/_posts/2025-07-15-kinect_tracking.markdown

 As I was looking for a cheap and reliable solution, I spent some time reviewing and compare existing methods 👀.
 In this blog post 📃, I will expose multiple options that I found to solve this problem.
 I will particularly focus on the **Kinect** 🎥, a gaming device developed by [Microsoft](https://fr.wikipedia.org/wiki/Microsoft).
-After reviewing multiple aspects of this device, we will see how to setup a working environment on Linux to develop for the Kinect and actually perform 3d tracking.
+We will explore what the device is actually capable of and we will see how to setup a working environment on Linux to develop for the Kinect and actually perform 3D tracking.
 This topic will also give the opportunity to argument about open source, about the usability of consumer products and obsolescence 💬.

 ## Full body tracking starter guide

-There exists several technologies capable of performing body tracking:
+There exist several technologies capable of performing body tracking:

 - A first solution can be found around **V**irtual **R**eality devices.
 Some allow for [full body tracking](https://pimax.com/blogs/blogs/pose-tracking-methods-outside-in-vs-inside-out-tracking-in-vr) but these devices remain [particularly expensive](https://www.vive.com/fr/product/).